 It repairs damaged hair and helps it grow long

-Inositol in rice water also helps repair hair that has been damaged.
+Rice water is used for hair growth as the inositol in rice water also helps repair hair that has been damaged.
 It can also help with split ends and as a result, it helps your hair grow long and strong.
 It should come as no surprise to you now how the Japanese women have such beautiful tresses.

 There are a number of ways you can use rice water on your face, hair and even your body: